ziv/cho/docs/rfcs/application.md

 When the application is signaled to shut down (e.g., via a termination signal), it enters the shutdown phase.
 During this phase, the application should clean up resources, close connections, and perform any necessary teardown tasks.
+The lifecycle hook `onModuleShutdown` can be implemented by module classes to handle cleanup tasks.

 ## Implementation Details